linode/docs/docs/products/databases/managed-databases/guides/use-cases/index.md

 ## Cost Reduction

-Hosting your own database on-premise (or on your own custom cloud architecture) can require you to dedicate a signficant budget and lots of IT resources towards its implementation and operation.
+Hosting your own database on-premise (or on your own custom cloud architecture) can require you to dedicate a significant budget and lots of IT resources towards its implementation and operation.
 Offloading this to a dedicated DBaaS solution like Managed Databases has the potential to significantly lower the cost and reduce the complexity.
 This allows you to focus on your business - not your computing infrastructure.

 ## Rapid Deployment

 It's often necessary to create short-lived databases quickly and securely.
 You may want to do this for development, disaster recovery (discussed below), ephemeral applications, traffic management, and much more.
-Managed Databases makes this process incredibly efficient, allowing you to create databases quickly using the Cloud Manager or programically through the Linode API.
+Managed Databases makes this process incredibly efficient, allowing you to create databases quickly using the Cloud Manager or programmatically through the Linode API.

 ## Disaster Recovery

 Every organization should have a comprehensive disaster recovery plan in place to safeguard their data.
 Every Managed Database provides daily backups that are retained for 7 days and can be restored through a click of a button.
 This provides an additional layer of data protection on top of your existing strategy.
-In additon, since Managed Databases can be provisioned quickly, you're able to use this service as part of a disaster recovery plan for on-premise or self-hosted databases.
+In addition, since Managed Databases can be provisioned quickly, you're able to use this service as part of a disaster recovery plan for on-premise or self-hosted databases.

 ## High Availability

-Most production applications would greatly benefit from the redudancy and extreme uptimes that high availability solutions offer.
-Managed Databases, when cofigured with 3 nodes, provides built-in data replication, redudancy, and automatic failover.
-This ensures downtime is signifantly minimized and applications are always available.
+Most production applications would greatly benefit from the redundancy and extreme uptimes that high availability solutions offer.
+Managed Databases, when configured with 3 nodes, provides built-in data replication, redundancy, and automatic failover.
+This ensures downtime is significantly minimized and applications are always available.

 ## Reasons to Consider Manged Databases